talfumier/ngNationSound/README.md

 ## Localhost Installation Guide

-Please refer to the ReadMe_dev.pdf in the project's root.
+Please refer to the 'ReadMe_dev.pdf' file in the project's root.